SteveWalsh1989/Coding_Problems/README.md

   - Udemy
   - Stack Overflow

-They are currently divded into easy, medium and hard directories and are subject to revision
+They are currently divided into easy, medium and hard directories and are subject to revision